Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-public-repos.md

 ## Standards for organization and documentation

-- **Directory structure**: The repository should be well-organized with descriptive file names and a clear directory structure.
-For example, scripts, notebooks, and data files should generally be in separate directories.
-Directory names and filenames should not include spaces or special characters.
+- **Repository organization**: The repository should be well-organized with descriptive file names and a clear directory structure.
+  - Scripts, notebooks, and data files should generally be in separate directories.
+  - Directory names and filenames should not include spaces or special characters.
+  - Avoid very long scripts or notebooks.
+If a script or notebook is more than 500-1000 lines long, consider breaking it up into smaller scripts or functions.
 - **Descriptive README**: The repository should include a thorough and clear README that explains the context and purpose of the repo, what the code does, and how to use it.
-In particular, the README should include the following:
   - The README should explain how to create the same environment that was originally used to run the code.
 This includes the operating system you ran the code on, the software you installed, and the version of the software.
   - The README should include an explanation of how to access or prepare any data needed to run the code.
 - **Dependency versions**: The exact versions of all direct dependencies (i.e., Python and/or R packages) used in the repository should be listed.
 Typically, this takes the form of a Conda environment file (usually `envs/dev.yml`).